-- impacts to EFH would not be adverse, and - the project will either have no effect or a net benefit to natural availability of salmon.
+- impacts to EFH would not be adverse, and - the project will at least offset unavoidable impacts to the natural availability of salmon.

 4.16 Wildlife Resources

 Areas adjacent to the project corridor are relatively undeveloped lands within the Chilkat River Valley.
 Wildlife habitat types in the project footprint consist of the broad braided Chilkat River, small tributaries, small ponds, riparian fringes, wetlands, meadows, and forests.
 Black cottonwood, Sitka spruce, and birch dominate the different forest habitats.
 Forest understory and fringe vegetation include alders, willows, red osier dogwood, highbush cranberry, soapberry, Nootka rose, and meadow horsetail.
 Bluejoint grass, sedge, and fireweed meadows area also found.
 Wetlands, as described in Section 4.14, vary from forested wetlands to muskeg.